Dionera/laravel-beanstalkd-admin-ui/README.md

 Now navigate to `http://<your-app>/beanstalkd/tubes` in your browser.
 If you're not already authenticated you will now be asked to log in.
 This is because by default all routes use the `auth` middleware.
 See the [Configuration](#configuration) section for information about how to overwrite this.

-## Older versions of PHP and Laravel

-If you're not on PHP 7 or Laravel 5.5 yet, please check out the [legacy branch](https://github.com/Dionera/laravel-beanstalkd-admin-ui/tree/php5).
-No new features will be added to this branch.
-Bugfixes will still get backported.

 ## Live Updating